How to Open a Shake/Smoothie Bar

 Once you have your business brand established, you can start planning a marketing campaign to bring in customers.
 Create a social media presence and use those platforms to promote yourself to health-conscious consumers.
 Being an active member of your local community also provides various marketing opportunities that come across as genuine to your potential customers.
 Advertise with charity marathon races, at local health clubs, and at public recreation centers in your area.

-It also doesn’t hurt to get involved with others in the juice bar industry.
+It also doesn’t hurt to get involved with others in the Shake/Smoothie bar industry.
 Network through social media groups and industry meet-ups.
-By being actively involved in the juice bar community you can keep up-to-date on the latest trends, recipes, and practices for optimizing your business.
+By being actively involved in the Shake/Smoothie bar community you can keep up-to-date on the latest trends, recipes, and practices for optimizing your business.